JITHESH145/AKON-A.i-web-scraper/README.md

 #after saving all the files you run: streamlit run main.py

-#Also dont forget to replace the bright data key with your own key that you can create for free after signing in on bright data, in the scrape.py file
+#Also dont forget to replace the bright data key with your own key that you can create for free after signing in on bright data, in the scrape.py file(SBR_WEBDRIVER)

 #in the terminal and it will automatically navigate you to the page